 - Return of the Jedi closes the story line of the Star Wars prequels and sequels.
-The Expanded Universe is another story.
+(The Star Wars Expanded Universe is another story.)
 Possibly averted (depending on how the story goes), now that we're getting three more films.

 - Star Trek VI: The Undiscovered Country is the Grand Finale that Star Trek never had.
 The film had an air of finality to it; the crew and ship were due to be decommissioned, aside from Sulu who now had his own ship.
 They managed to save the galaxy one last time before retiring.
 Also, the first teaser trailer drove the point home; it was essentially composed of snapshots of the greatest moments of TOS and the previous five films.
 The movie also bridged TOS and TNG by sowing the seeds of peace between the Federation and the Klingon Empire; this peace was well-established when TNG premiered.